srt9821/Data-Science-Portfolio/README.md

 ## Data Analyst Portfolio
 ### About me
 I am Mechanical Engineering graduated.
-Although I graduated from different field I have always wanted to try new path and explore for new opportunity, that is when i have an interests on data sciences.
-Ready to learn new things and experiences.
-I am very adaptable person and can work coordinately within team environment.
-I have fundamental in various skills and eager to use for objectives to be done benefitting the organization.
+Although I graduated from different field I have always wanted to try new path and explore for new opportunity, that is when i have an interests on data sciences and ready to learn new things and experiences.
+I have fundamental in various skills and this is the project i have done in the past.

 ### Technical Skills
 - SQL